nfasano/movie_recsys/README.md

 # Content-based movie recommendation system

-Welcome to this GitHub repository explaining my journey into building a movie recommender system.
+Welcome to this GitHub repository explaining my journey into building an end-to-end movie recommender system.

-The rest of this ReadMe.md details the full life-cycle of the recommender system, including the data engineering and machine learning pipelines.
-All the code for the recommender system is contained in the recsys_content_based folder of this repo.
+This README.md file details the full life-cycle of the recommender system, especially the data engineering and machine learning pipelines.
+All the code for the recommender system in its current state is contained in the 'recsys_content_based' folder of this repo.
+The 'recsys_collab_based' folder contains notebooks implementing collaborative-based recommender algorithms (matrix factorization, Naive Bayes, nearest neighbors, etc.), but this part of the project is still a work in progress.

-Just came here for the awesome recommendations - then click [this link](https://nmfasano5-content-based-movie-recommendation-system.hf.space)
+Just came here for a great movie recommendation - then follow [this link](https://nmfasano5-content-based-movie-recommendation-system.hf.space) to get your recommendation now.
 ____________________________________________________________________________________________

 ### Jump to section